Megwana/open_road/README.md

 With the core UX Principles in mind, I began brain storming and deciding who my target audience for my road trip website and the features I can intergrate that can benefit users.

-Following the pandemic, there are circa three years worth of missed years where people were unable to travel and explore.
-We are seeing more [young people](https://www.travelmarketreport.com/RetailStrategies/articles/Younger-Travelers-Plan-to-Travel-More-Spend-More-Post-Pandemic) wanting to travel and have new experiences to make up for lost time.

 The target audience for Open Road are:
 - 21-35 year olds
 - People who seek adventure and not afraid to go on the off beaten track
 - People that have potentially less responsibilities and are able to take a road trip
 - People who enjoy getting inspiration from others experiences and sharing their own

+Following the pandemic, there are circa three years worth of missed years people were unable to travel and explore.
+We are seeing more [young people](https://www.travelmarketreport.com/RetailStrategies/articles/Younger-Travelers-Plan-to-Travel-More-Spend-More-Post-Pandemic) wanting to travel and have new experiences to make up for lost time.

+As the site is specifically road trip orientated travel, younger people often go on holiday with friends and have potentially less responsibilities such as children/mortgage.
+A road trip can be as short or as long as you want it to be, providing flexibility.

 The users will be looking for:
 - The ability to navigate the site with ease.